TechnicalPursuit/TIBET/doc/markdown/tibet-lint.1.md

 to `~app_cfg/main.xml` and its default config (usually @base) so your typical configuration is linted.
 See help on the `tibet package` command for more information.

+--force overrides any information found in .tibelint.json which would otherwise keep lint from looking at files it thinks haven't changed since the last run.

 --scan overrides any package options and causes the lint command to scan the filesystem rather than using package configuration entries to determine the file